fluent/fluentd-docs/README.md

       apache-to-mongodb.txt
       apache-to-s3.txt

+# INCLUDE pragma

+In order to avoid copy-and-pasting the same content on multiple pages, one can use the "INCLUDE pragma".

+The syntax is as follows

+    INCLUDE: <filename>

+    blah blah blah...

+(Notice that there is a blank line between "INCLUDE..." and "blah blah blah...")
+Then, the docs app will search for <filename> in the `docs` directory.
+For example, if you write

+    INCLUDE: _buffer_parameters.txt

+    blah blah blah...

+The docs app would insert the content of _buffer_parameters.txt into the docs page.

 # Acknowledgement

 This program is forked from [heroku/heroku-docs](http://github.com/heroku/heroku-docs), and originally written by @rtomayko and @adamwiggins.
 Later, modified by @kzk and @doryokujin.